B-UMMI/chewBBACA_tutorial/README.md

 ## cgMLST schema determination

 We can now determine the set of loci in the core genome based on the allele calling results.
 The set of loci in the core genome is determined based on a threshold of loci presence in the analysed genomes.
-We can run the TestGenomeQuality module to determine the impact of several thresold values in the number of loci in the core genome.
+We can run the TestGenomeQuality module to determine the impact of several threshold values on the number of loci in the core genome.

 ```
 chewBBACA.py TestGenomeQuality -i results32_wgMLST/results_<datestamp>/results_alleles_NoParalogs.tsv -n 13 -t 200 -s 5 -o results32_wgMLST/results_<datestamp>/genome_quality_32